 Log Into Instagram From A Different Device

-If you still can’t log into Instagram from the device you’re using right now, you can also try logging in from a different device.
+If you still can’t log into Instagram from the device you’re using right now, try logging in from a different device.

-For instance, if you’re using your phone, you should try to log in from a different device, like your tablet or your computer.
+For instance, if you’re using your phone, you should try to log in from your tablet or your computer.
 This is to find out if the issue lies with Instagram or with your device.
-After all, if you can log in using another device, that means the Instagram login error you’re seeing is device-specific.
+If you can log in using another device, that means the Instagram login error you’re seeing is device-specific.

 To log in on another device, just use your Instagram account details.
-Take note that if Instagram doesn’t recognize the device, it may require other forms of verification to prove your identity.
+If Instagram doesn’t recognize the device, it may require other forms of verification to prove your identity.

 Reset Your Device’s Date And Time